 The Anatomy Bequest Program has a duty to protect the health and safety of staff, researchers, faculty, and learners by screening potential donors for several serious communicable diseases including COVID-19.

-Due to the COVID-19 pandemic, the Anatomy Bequest Program will not be able to accept the donation of individuals who meet any of the following conditions within 28 days of their death:
+Due to the COVID-19 pandemic, the Anatomy Bequest Program will not be able to accept the donation of individuals who meet any of the following conditions:

 - Diagnosis of COVID-19 infection (including probable, suspected, and confirmed cases)